karinasraya/JUNGGLE-S-TRAP/README.md

 3. You are in LEVEL 1 now.
 Your position now is marked with a * .
 Your Goal is to reach the @ in the jungle.

 	![Gambar 2](/images/2.jpg)

+4. Choose your movement according to the instruction under the jungle.
+Do it step by step, one input for one movement.
+   For example : You choose to move right, so you should type D. Your * will move to the next maze.

+   	![Gambar 3]

+5. Do it until you reach the @ so you can out from the jungle and get score.
+After thet, you can move to the next level.
+In this game there are 5 level.

+	![Gambar 4]